Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 If you are going to use an auto loan, take the time to shop around for the best deal, and consider various lenders other than banks.
 Banks have more strict policies, and if you have a poor credit report, it will be hard to get a car loan from them.

 When getting a car loan, you must make sure that you borrow well within your income range.
+Some opt for 5 6 pautang.
+However, it’s too risky when buying a car.
 You don’t want to go broke over something you can’t afford.
 Some loans will take more than a year.

 Tip #4: Find The best car insurance in the Philippines.